Numbers and dates from ICU

 For German (

-lang="de"), ICU does not provide case/gender-variable ordinal
+lang="de"), ICU at one time did not provide case/gender-variable ordinal

 -suffix ordinal option described above, which